Sheriff's personnel receive training on new machines

 Joey Campos' grandfather died at an early age after a heart attack.

-Because of medical advances, Campos said his grandfather would have survived with new technology if the same event happened today.
+Because of medical advances, Campos said his grandfather would have survived if the same event happened today, and he should know.

 As a paramedic with Guardian EMS, it is his duty to perform life-saving procedures on a daily basis.

 During an Automated External Defibrillation (AED) Course he assisted with at the Sheriff's Department Training room on Wednesday, Campos passed on some of that life-saving knowledge to the deputes and correctional officers in the department, so that perhaps someday they might save the life of someone by using the county's new portable AEDs.

 Manufactured by Cardiac Science, these AEDs cost $3,950 each, which is covered by grant funding.
 One portable device will be stationed at the JWC Jail, the other at the courthouse.